ExpiringFrog/deribingo/README.md

 This instruction document explains on how to:
 - Setup the code in the [Setup](##setup) section.
 - Authenticate with the Deribit API in the [Authentication](##authentication) section.
-- How to work with the Deribit API in a synchronous or asynchronous manner using the websocket protocol.
+- How to work with the Deribit API in a synchronous or asynchronous manner using the websocket protocol in the [Usage](#usage) section.

 ## Setup